enkidevs/curriculum/CSS/HTML/hypertext-markup-language.md

 </html>
 ```

-There is a link to the first ever *online* web page after the workout.
+You can find a link to the first ever *online* web page after the workout.

 ---
 ## Practice